-Taking into accounts variations in the elements of climate, i.e. changes in air temperature, amount of rainfall, changes of air current etc. the climate of India can be classified into 4 (four) seasons, such as:
+Taking into accounts variations in the elements of climate, i.e. changes in air temperature, amount of rainfall, changes of air current, etc., the climate of India can be classified into 4 (four) seasons, such as:

 2. Rainy season (June to September): The rainy season in India begins generally from the second week of June and continues up to the second week of October.
 From the second week of June humid monsoon enters various parts of India in the south-west direction from the Bay of Bengal and causes rainfall everywhere in the state.
 The south-west monsoon causes heavy rainfall.
 The Northern states of India generally receives less rainfall than the south Indian states.